SourinMajumdar/SourinMajumdar/README.md

 Hello There !

-- 🔭 I’m a First Year Undergrad Student at VIT - Amaravati (AP)
+- 🔭 I’m a First Year CSE Undergrad Student at VIT - Amaravati (AP)
 - 🌱 I’m currently learning Web Development (HTML, CSS, JavaScript ...)
 - 🤔 I’m looking for guidance on how to contribute to open source !
 - 💬 Ask me on: C, Java, Python, Mathematics !